NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 You can also start fresh without any local repository and clone that from remote.

-For training purposes we've started to work offline and learn the Git basics before diving into remote workflows.
+For training purposes we've started to work offline in `$HOME/training`.
+Now we want to publish the local commits to a newly created Git repository in GitLab.

 ~~~SECTION:handouts~~~